 Scope Creep: The Number 1 Problem In Fixed Fee Advice

-by Tony Vidler To get prospects to buy you and your advice you have to “sell emotion” and support it with logic, right?
-Not quite….there is a piece missing in this formula which is is largely accepted as the methodology for selling intangibles.
-The missing ingredient is “beliefs”, and it is understanding the […]
+by Tony Vidler To get prospects to buy your advice and change direction you have to “sell emotion” and support it with logic, right?
+Not quite….there is a piece missing in this formula which is is largely accepted as the methodology for selling intangibles I believe.
+I believe that the missing ingredient is […]